 In lieu of flowers, the family would like you to make a donation of money or time to veterans' charity of your choice.

-To send flowers to Carleton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carleton Edward Anderson, please visit our floral store.